Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 79: Refactor: Fix bug in utility to support new requirements. at 2025-01-14 12:12:22
 * Commit 80: Style: Optimize performance of data model to support new requirements. at 2025-01-14 09:24:08
 * Commit 81: Style: Update build config database to align with standards. at 2025-01-15 15:29:38
+* Commit 82: Style: Update documentation for utility to align with standards. at 2025-01-16 09:40:17